1. Practice Experience Program – Standard Stream Progression Policy

 - WBA means workplace-based assessment.

-5.2 Progress is monitored by the Regional Training Organisation (RTO), and reports on progress are provided to the RACGP.
+5.2 Progress is monitored by the Training Organisation (TO), and reports on progress are provided to the RACGP.

 5.3 Participants are responsible for ensuring that they are able to meet the requirements outlined in this policy.